ucdavis/cru-computing/_posts/help_desk/2019-02-13-how-to-sign-in-to-arcgis-pro.markdown

   <li>Select <b>Sign In</b> in the upper-right corner</li>
   <li>Select the option for <b>UC DAVIS KERBEROS</b></li>
   <li>Enter your full @ucdavis.edu email address and password, then click <b>Sign in</b></li>
-  <li>Wait 15 minutes before attempting to sign in to the ArcGIS Pro application
+  <li>Wait 15 minutes before attempting to sign in to the ArcGIS Pro application</li>
 </ol>